collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * I hope that providing concrete examples will reinforce your understanding

 <!--
+I asked to do code review for the DjangoCon US website and started doing it.

 DjangoCon US Website Homepage
 DjangoCon US Website Repo
 -->